Equality of critical parameters for percolation of Gaussian free field level-sets: Introduction

 We then define

 It was proved in \cite{MR3390739} that $\bar h~ (\leq h_*)$ is non-trivial, i.e. $\bar h > -\infty$, and it was recently shown that $\bar h(d)>0$; see \cite{drewitz2018geometry}, which implies in particular that the sign clusters of $\varphi$ percolate.
 It is easy to see from \eqref{eq:barh1} that $\{\varphi \geq h\}$ has a unique infinite connected component for any $h < \bar h$, and one can show that any finite connected component $\{\varphi \geq h\}$ is necessarily tiny: for instance, the radius of a finite cluster has stretched exponential tails for $h< \bar h$.

-Let us mention that different notions of $\bar{h}$ have been introduced in the literature, e.g.~\cite{MR3417515,drewitz2018geometry,sznitmanC1_2019}.
+Let us briefly mention that different notions of $\bar{h}$ have been introduced in the literature, e.g.~\cite{MR3417515,drewitz2018geometry,sznitmanC1_2019}.
 We chose to consider here the strongest of these notions (resembling the one from \cite{sznitmanC1_2019}) so that our main result directly holds for the other ones as well.

 With $h_*$, $h_{**}$ and $\bar h$ given by \eqref{eq:h_*}, \eqref{eq:h_**} and \eqref{eq:barh3}, our main result is

 \begin{theorem} For all $d \geq { 3}$, $\bar{h}(d) = {h}_*(d) = h_{**}(d)$. \end{theorem}